lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/Basic Queries.md

 * Find out which projects are running over budget
 * See which items are costing the company the most

-At it's most basic form, a query simply returns all the data from a table.
+At it's most basic form, a query simply returns all the data from a table:

 ### Query